Root Data Entity

 conformsTo

-In most cases, consumers processing the RO-Crate as a JSON-LD graph can thus reliably find the Root Data Entity by following this algorithm:
+Consumers processing the RO-Crate as a JSON-LD graph can find the Root Data Entity by following this algorithm:

 - For each entity in